Assault & Family Violence Lawyer in Austin, Georgetown, San Antonio

 Assault Family Violence in Texas:

 A family violence allegation in an assault charge ups the seriousness of the situation significantly.
 If convicted of assault with a family violence finding, you can never own a firearm again for the rest of your life.
 Additionally, assault family violence is an enhanceable offense.
 What this means is that your first offense of assault family violence is a class A misdemeanor.
 But, any subsequent allegation is charged as a felony.
+If you are charged with this crime in Travis County (Austin), Williamson County (Georgetown), or Bexar County (San Antonio)—we can help.

 Who is considered a family member?